 Psibase apps

 Psibase networks can host the full application stack.
-Rather than needing to rent your own web server for your app's server side component, you can simply create a psibase account which doubles as a domain name and can handle HTTP server requests.
+Rather than needing to rent your own web server for your app's server side component, you can simply create an account on a psibase network which doubles as a domain name and can even handle HTTP server requests.
 For example, if an infrastructure provider is hosting their psibase node at my-node.com, then an account alice could host content that is retrievable at alice.my-node.com/.
-Another psibase node on the same network will serve the same content at alice.another-node.com.
+Another psibase node in the same psibase network hosted at another-node.com will serve the same content at alice.another-node.com.

 Psibase app components